Paxos Trust Company: History

 The company received $65 million in a funding round in May 2018.
 In September 2018, Paxos launched the Paxos Standard stablecoin as one of the industry’s first regulated stablecoins.
 Paxos introduced PAX Gold, the first regulated gold-backed digital token, in September 2019.

-In October 2019, Paxos received a no-action letter from the U.S. Securities and Exchange Commission (SEC) to test a new settlement service for U.S.-listed equities on a private blockchain.
-The service went live in February 2020.
+In October 2019, the U.S. Securities and Exchange Commission (SEC) issued a no-action letter allowing Paxos to pilot a blockchain-based settlement service for U.S. equities, with the service launching in February 2020.
 In July 2020, Paxos launched its crypto brokerage with Revolut as the first client.

 In October 2020, PayPal announced that it would offer cryptocurrency buy, hold and sell services to its users through a partnership with Paxos.

+In September 2022, Canada-based multi-asset retail financial trading services provider OANDA Global Corporation (OANDA) collaborated with Paxos to develop a crypto trading ecosystem.
+On 20 October 2022, OANDA launched crypto trading function to its forex trading platform in partnership with Paxos.
+The partnership will allow the U.S.-based clients of OANDA to trade cryptocurrencies on Paxos’ itBit exchange from the OANDA mobile app.

+In June 2025, Paxos launched Paxos Labs, a startup incubated within the company to help institutions integrate decentralized finance (DeFi) and on-chain products into their platforms.

+Lobbying and political influence

+In 2025, Charles and Marissa Cascarilla were donors who funded the White House's East Wing demolition, and planned building of a ballroom.

 Products

 Crypto brokerage

 Paxos provides a crypto brokerage so clients can give their customers access to the cryptocurrency market.
 The company manages the regulatory and technology components of cryptocurrency trading on behalf of its clients.